 KamAZ has confirmed the upcoming debut of a light truck in category B. The company's annual report states that in the second half of 2025, the "Kompas" cabover model range will be supplemented by a fifth model with the index "3".

-This refers to the long-awaited KamAZ truck in category B with a gross weight of up to 3.5 tons.
-It is likely that the new model will be certified in such a way that the vehicle does not fall under the criteria of the Moscow "freight framework".
+We are talking about the long-awaited KamAZ truck in category B with a gross weight of up to 3.5 tons.
+It is likely that the new product will be certified in such a way that the car does not fall under the criteria of the "freight framework" of Moscow.

-The KamAZ "Kompas 3" has not been officially shown, but it is expected that the cab will be unified with the "Kompas 5", the loading height will be reduced, and a less massive frame and smaller wheels will appear.
-Also, the new model should have modern, one-piece headlights instead of modular Hella-type optics from the very start of sales.
+KamAZ "Kompas 3" has not been officially shown, but it is expected that the cab will be unified with "Kompas 5", the loading height will decrease, a less massive frame and smaller wheels will appear.
+Also, the new product should have modern one-piece headlights instead of modular Hella-type optics from the very start of sales.

-It can be assumed that the "Kompas 3" will retain the 2.2-liter turbodiesel (122 hp, 320 Nm) in conjunction with a 5-speed "manual".
+It can be assumed that the "Kompas 3" will retain a 2.2-liter turbodiesel (122 hp, 320 Nm) in conjunction with a 5-speed "mechanics".
 KamAZ does not hide the fact that even the "younger" truck will de facto be more durable than indicated in the factory specifications.

 Read more on the topic: